thetonyni/Chyrons/README.md

 <!-- badges: end -->

-The goal of Chyrons is to …
+The goal of the Chyrons package, is to provide an example as to how to work with textual data – in the form of chyrons.

 ## Installation